ipetkov/conch-parser/README.md

 * Extending the shell grammar with more expressive keywords or tokens, e.g. add a forked-pipe token which pipes the output of one command to two or more separate process
-* Perform analysis on shell scripts: most used commands, unhandled situations, lack of cleanup, etc.
+* Analyze/lint shell scripts: most used commands, unhandled situations, lack of cleanup, etc.
 * Optimize and compile shell scripts into native code to avoid shell runtime overhead, or maybe even build the script into a library to be invoked from other